hoodiehq/hoodie/docs/guides/deployment.rst

 - :code:`-e NODE_ENV=production` sets the NODE_ENV environment variable to production, which makes the deployment faster as no devDependencies will be installed.

 - :code:`-e hoodie_inMemory=true` makes the Hoodie app run in-memory mode, meaning that no data is persisted and no files are written.
 This is important because now is a read-only file system.
-That means that all user accounts and data will be lost on the next deployment, but it is great for for a quick test or demo of your application.
+That means that all user accounts and data will be lost on the next deployment, but it is great for a quick test or demo of your application.

 Alternatively, add this script to your package.json and you are good to go: